 First, DO THE RESEARCH on what keywords are ranking in your field.
 Google AdWords Keyword Planner and SEMRush are two extremely helpful keyword research tools that can provide what are the most popular keywords that users are searching in Google.

 And these keywords are exactly what to use in your content!
 Include these words on your pages and see if this helps your reach online!

 But remember!
 Don’t go overboard!
 This is what thin content is all about

 Do’s and Don’ts

 “SEO helps Google find your site and rank it higher.
 If you’re using Google but a website doesn’t use SEO, you won’t find that website on Google.
-However, if they had SEO, they would be easily found on Google, and this is thanks to SEO.”
+However, if they had SEO, they would be easily found on Google.”

-The keywords are still in there, but they are evenly distributed, and the text is both informative and engaging to the reader!
-BINGO!
+The keywords are still in there, but they’re more spaced out and the text is both informative and engaging to the reader.